 - When should I register for the test?

 Completed registration forms should be postmarked by the deadline date for your requested test date.
 For more information, see Test Dates.

 - Do I need an admission ticket?

-Test takers are required to bring their admission ticket or approval communication with them to the testing center.
-If your admission ticket does not arrive at least 10 days before the test date, or if you lose it, contact the ETS Puerto Rico office by phone at 1-787-753-6363 or email email@example.com.
+You are required to bring their admission ticket or approval communication with them to the testing center.
+If your admission ticket does not arrive by the Tuesday before the test date, or if you lose it, contact the ETS Puerto Rico office.

 - What are the ID requirements?